News

 Differences in federal limits and the district’s rules potentially contributed to the problem, according to the company.

-With recent balance sheets showing Valero’s California refineries performing worse than other assets—including a $99 million operating income loss for the three months ending in September—“all options are on the table” about how best to proceed, according to CEO Lane Riggs.
+With recent balance sheets showing Valero’s California refineries performing worse than its other assets—including a $99 million operating income loss for the three months ending in September—“all options are on the table” about how best to proceed, according to CEO Lane Riggs.

 “It’s clearly our highest cost structure operation,” Riggs said during the call.
 “The regulatory environment and the supply situation on the West Coast, it’s always a challenge.
 It’s very different than maybe some of the areas where we operate.”